Complete Guide to Online Religious Studies Degrees

 Prospective religious studies students should look for online programs with institutional or programmatic accreditation to ensure that they receive a high-quality education.
 The US Department of Education recognizes a number of faith-based programmatic accrediting agencies, such as The Association for Clinical Pastoral Education, Inc. Read More

-Comprehensive List of Colleges & Universities for an Online Religious Studies Degree
+Featured List of Colleges & Universities for an Online Religious Studies Degree

 Overview of Available Online Religious Studies Degrees

 Online associate degrees in religious studies can prepare graduates for paraministry positions or for continued study in a bachelor’s program.
 Most associate degrees include courses in basic college-level skills, such as writing, math, and natural sciences, as well as religious studies areas.
 Religious studies classes generally discuss issues of theology and philosophy, as well as particular aspects of sacred texts.

 A bachelor’s degree in a religious studies area can open up more career opportunities.
 These degrees delve deeper into both religious studies and general education coursework, creating graduates with a well-rounded knowledge base.
 Classes might include fundamental theological issues; church ministry; Bible study; and surveys of the Bible, Torah, or Quran.
 Depending on the degree program, students may required to do an internship in a ministry or church setting.

 Online master’s degrees can be useful for studying theology or another particular aspect of religious studies in depth.
 Master’s degrees are often offered in seminary areas such as pastoral counseling, religion, or Christian ministry, which are specifically designed to prepare graduates to be leaders in church settings.
 Other degree programs prepare graduates to be religious educators or Christian counselors.